daviddlugosz/dotnetroadmap/README.md

 - What's the difference between convention-based and attribute routing?
 - How can you apply constraints to a route template?
 - In what scenarios might route order be significant?

-TODO:

-- study materials (links, videos)
-- refinement of excerise (make it as task for junior to do on his own, not just copy paste)